The Merton: Buildings of the complex

+Neighborhood

 Several scenic walks such as the Mount Davis Trail start a few minutes of walking distance from the complex.
 There are several bars and eateries within walking distance of The Merton.
 The Merton is a few minutes walk to both Cadogan Temporary Playground and Forbes Playground.
 The Smithfield wet market is a 6-minute walk from the complex.

 The Kennedy Town MTR station is about 5 minutes walk from the complex.
 The station is situated at the end of the Island line, and is 4 stations (10 minutes) away from the Central station.